solana-labs/solana-ping-api/README.md

 - High frequently send transactions and record results
 - provide http API service
 - generate a report and submit to slack periodically
-- actively check confirmation losses and send an warning to slack
+- actively check confirmation losses and send an alert to slack
+- Spam Filter of slack alert

 ## Server Setup
 ### PingService